hexbus/adventure-ubergrom-8k/docs/building.md

 be converted first, or you can export their PROGRAM files to TIFILES.

 Names can be 1-10 uppercase letters, digits, underscores, hyphens, apostrophes or slashes.
 You can use your own version of `MISSION`, for example.
-We don't force a particular edition.
+I don't force a particular edition.
 You can't use the same name twice, but two names with exactly the same data share one copy in the ROM.